-The controlled foreign company (CFC) rule was adopted in Austria transposing Art 7 of the Anti-Tax Avoidance Directive (ATAD) and is effective as of January 2019.
+The controlled foreign company (CFC) regime was adopted in Austria transposing Art 7 of the Anti-Tax Avoidance Directive (ATAD) and is effective since January 2019.
 It leads to attribution of low taxed passive income (from interest, license income, dividends, income derived from sale of shares, income from finance leasing, income from activities of banks and insurance companies) of controlled corporations and permanent establishments to the controlling domestic corporation and shall deter profit shifting to low or no tax countries.
-The threshold for the so called "low taxation" starts at a tax rate of not higher than 12.5%.
+The threshold for the so-called "low taxation" is met at a tax rate of 12.5% or less.
 Exceptions exist for foreign entities with significant economic activity in terms of personnel, equipment, assets and premises.
-As CFC rule contains many uncertainties an implementing regulation was enacted by the Ministry of Finance.
+As the CFC regime contains many uncertainties also an implementing regulation was enacted by the Ministry of Finance.